Adam-Rohde/ATP-Tennis/README.md

 * Explore the data.
 * Cleaning the data and building a database.
 * Calculating Elo Ratings.
+* Performing simple analyses that I found interesting.
+There will surely be more of these to come.
+    * Are older players doing better?
+    * How many matches are typically in a player's career and how many years does a typical career last?
+    * How many players have been ranked number 1 and how can we visualize which players dominated during different periods of time?
-* Performing simple analyses: Are older players doing better?
-What are the most important statistics for winning?
-How well does previous season’s preformance determine current season preformance?
-How do the results for best-of-three versus best-of-five set matches differ?
-How does handedness effect matchups?
+    * How do the results for best-of-three versus best-of-five set matches differ?
+(In Progress)
-    * Right now olny the first of these has been explored.
+    * How does handedness effect matchups?
+(In Progress)
-* Build models for predicting match winner incorporating player and head-to-head statistics as well as Elo ratings.
+* Build models for predicting match winner incorporating match and player information, head-to-head statistics, as well as Elo ratings.
+(In Progress but there is some initial work on this.)
 * Build a web app that provides player profiles, match up predictions, match up histories, Elo ratings, other fun things.
+(In Progress)

 Data Source: [JeffSackmann/tennis_atp](https://github.com/JeffSackmann/tennis_atp)